A framework for the local information dynamics of distributed computation in complex systems: Introduction

 An important focus for discussions on the nature of distributed computation have been cellular automata (CAs) as model systems offering a range of dynamical behavior, including supporting complex computations and the ability to model complex systems in nature \cite{mitch98a}.
-We select CAs for experimentation here because there is very clear \textit{qualitative} observation of emergent structures representing information storage, transfer and modification therein (e.g. \cite{lang90,mitch98a}).
-CAs are a critical proving ground for any theory on the nature of distributed computation: significantly, Von Neumann was known to be a strong believer that ``a general theory of computation in `complex networks of automata' such as cellular automata would be essential both for understanding complex systems in nature and for designing artificial complex systems'' (\cite{mitch98a} describing \cite{von66}).
+We review the application of this framework to CAs here because there is very clear \textit{qualitative} observation of emergent structures representing information storage, transfer and modification therein \cite{lang90,mitch98a}.
+CAs are a critical proving ground for any theory on the nature of distributed computation: significantly, Von Neumann was known to be a strong believer that ``a general theory of computation in `complex networks of automata' such as cellular automata would be essential both for understanding complex systems in nature and for designing artificial complex systems'' (\citet{mitch98a} describing \citet{von66}).